openbullet/openbullet2-docs/docs/wordlists/general-info.md

 `Regex` is the regular expression to check that a data line in the wordlist is valid.
 This is regulated by the `Verify` field.
 If set to `True`, each line of the wordlist will be checked with the regular expression before being assigned to a bot, and if the regular expression does not find any match, the line will be marked as *INVALID* by the Multi Run Job.

 The `Separator` field can be used to specify a character that will be used when slicing a data line into multiple variables (this is not required).
-Finally, the `Slices` field will take a list of comma separated variable names that the slices will have, after splitting the data line by the separating character.
+Finally, the `Slices` field will take a list of comma-separated variable names that the slices will have after splitting the data line by the separator character.

 :::info INFO
 For example, if a Wordlist Type has the following configuration: